Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra: Introduction

 \section{Introduction}

-Below approximately 5~eV, the neutron-capture cross sections for most nuclei are inversely proportional to the velocity of the incident neutron.
-This relationship is sometimes known as the $1/v$ law, although there are a number of notable exceptions to this behavior, known as non-$1/v$ absorbers or irregular nuclei \citep{IAEA,Mughabghab18,Molnar}.
+Below neutron energies of approximately 5~eV, the neutron-capture cross sections for most nuclei are inversely proportional to the velocity $v$ of the incident neutron.
+This relationship is sometimes known as the $1/v$ law, although there are a number of notable exceptions to this behavior, termed non-$1/v$ absorbers or irregular nuclei~\citep{IAEA,Mughabghab18,Molnar}.
 These irregular nuclei have neutron-capture resonances that overlap the thermal-energy range, which distorts the usual $1/v$ behavior of the capture cross section at thermal and lower velocities.

-Thermal-neutron capture cross sections $\sigma_{0}$ are tabulated in sources such as the \textit{Atlas of Neutron Resonances} \citep{Mughabghab18}, IAEA tables of pile oscillator results \citep{Firestone21}, the IRDFF-II neutron metrology library \citep{Trkov20}, and the Evaluated Gamma-ray Activation File (EGAF) \citep{EGAF}.
-The recently-developed pyEGAF software package \citep{Hurst23,pyEGAF-pypi} allows users to access, manipulate, and analyze neutron-capture $\gamma$-ray data in EGAF database, including querying the database for $\sigma_{0}$ values.

-The application of these cross sections in Neutron Activation Analysis (NAA) and Prompt Gamma-Ray Activation Analysis (PGAA) involving irregular nuclei can require adjustment based on the neutron energy spectrum used in experiments.
-For example, PGAA and NAA experiments are commonly performed at facilities that incorporate research reactors with guided neutron beamlines, such as the Budapest Research Reactor (BRR) and the Forschungsreaktor M{\"u}nchen II (FRM~II) reactor.